Who the heck is Maya Kirana?

 I’ve been scribbling, dreaming of stories and giving into my imagination since young.

-Since my first Enid Blyton story book that my dad bought for a princely sum of RM9.90.
-Back then, RM9.90 was a big deal!
+I read my first Enid Blyton that my dad bought for a princely sum of RM9.90.
+Back in the 1980s, RM9.90 was a big deal!

-Since my first typewriter, a clunky pre-loved piece of equipment my Godmother bought me when I got first in class when I was in Standard 5.
-It was on this typewriter that I learnt to type and concoct stories and poems.
-I even typed out a poem in my rage against the injustice of Tiananmen Square.
-I was even a regular contributor to the Starchild section of The Star when I was 11.
+I remember getting what I wished for – my first pre-loved typewriter at 11.
+I felt like a star!
+My Godmother bought it for me when I got first in class in Standard 5.
+I learnt to type really fast and concocted delicious stories and poems which read rather funny now.
+I even typed out a poem in my rage against the injustice of Tiananmen Square and I was a regular contributor to the Starchild section of The Star when I was 11.

 I discovered blogging one day in 2000.
 And I’ve stuck to it though sometimes it unnerves me that there are strangers who read my blog and build up pieces of me in their minds, especially those who have not met me in person.